How to Build and Maintain Healthy Coping Skills

 -Susan Clough, Psychotherapist/DBT Group Therapist at Nystrom & Associates.
 In short, you can change the way you think if you stop negative thoughts in their tracks and give yourself compassion.
 Break negative thought patterns with positive thoughts, and positive feelings will prevail.
 Here are a few more examples of healthy coping skills:

-• Engage in self-care (take a bath, read a book)
+• Engage in self-care (take a bath, read a book, stretch)

 • Establish healthy boundaries